pwbriggs/music-assistant.github.io/docs/faq/how-to.md

 ### **How do I stream to my non-networked or bluetooth speaker or amplifier**

-Install a squeeze lite compatible application to your mobile or other devices  (e.g. https://sourceforge.net/projects/lmsclients/files/squeezelite/) which MA will be able to stream to.
+Install a [squeeze lite compatible application](https://sourceforge.net/projects/lmsclients/files/squeezelite/) to your mobile or other devices which MA will be able to stream to.
 If you have a spare Raspberry Pi then [PiCoreplayer](https://www.picoreplayer.org) is an excellent solution than can also connect to Bluetooth speakers.

 See here for info on [how to run squeezelite on Windows](https://github.com/orgs/music-assistant/discussions/1123#discussioncomment-6652948)